 Only complete applications will be considered for review.
-The four sections of the application will be discussed by members of the Institute's External Advisory Council (EAC) using the criteria set forth in the NSBRI Policy on Team Leadership (Appendix B).
+The seven sections of the application will be discussed by members of the Institute's External Advisory Council (EAC) using the criteria set forth in the NSBRI Policy on Team Leadership (Appendix B).
 Each section will carry equal weight.
 The EAC will make recommendations concerning Team Leadership for each team.
-These recommendations will be discussed with senior management of NSBRI and of the NASA Human Research Program, prior to selection by the NSBRI Director.
+These recommendations will be discussed with senior management of NSBRI and NASA's Human Research Program, prior to selection by the NSBRI Director.

-APPENDIX B NSBRI-RFA-08-01
+APPENDIX B NSBRI-RFA-12-01